varya/bem-articles-tmp/start-from-project-stub.en.md

         <li class="goods__item">...</li>
     </ul>

-Then, mark elements corresponsing to new goods with a modifier and with a bit of skill on your part you can add some layout nodes.<br/>
+Then, use a a modifier to mark elements corresponding to new goods, and with a bit of skill on your part you can add some layout nodes.<br/>
 https://gist.github.com/4177157

 Use this code snapshot for block CSS: https://gist.github.com/4177163<br/>
-Notice, you don't need to create CSS file for the block here because it has already been produced when creating the block with all its default techs.
+Notice that you don't need to create a CSS file for the block here because it had already been generated when creating the block using all the default technologies.

 <img src="http://img-fotki.yandex.ru/get/6508/14441195.26/0_6f0c7_e5284b82_L.jpg"
 width="500" height="368" title="List of goods" alt="List of goods" border="0"/>

-You also need some CSS for our dear friend, the IE browser, since it is not in the list of default block technologies.
+You also need some extra CSS for our dearest friend, the IE browser, since it is not among the list of default block technologies.

     $ bem create block -l desktop.blocks/ -T ie.css goods

-Again, the content for the resulting `desktop.blocks/goods/goods.ie.css` file is already waiting for your on Gist: https://gist.github.com/4177174
+Again, contents for the resulting `desktop.blocks/goods/goods.ie.css` file is already waiting for your on Gist: https://gist.github.com/4177174

 ## Block dependencies
-Besides declaring blocks in input JSON data you need to ensure linking corresponding templates, CSS and JavaScript to the page.
-You can do this by using special `deps.js` block technology for -- as you can guess -- defining block dependencies.
+Besides declaring blocks in input JSON data you need to make sure the corresponding templates, CSS and JavaScript are linked to the page.
+You can do this by using a special `deps.js` block technology which, as you probably guess, is used to describe block dependencies.

     $ bem create -l desktop.blocks/ -T deps.js -b goods

-You can use moderate dependency coded `shouldDeps` and declare that you need `b-link` block.
+You can use moderate dependency type codenamed `shouldDeps` and declare that you need `b-link` block.

     ({